bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/publicschoolteachers7202.markdown

 been imposed by government dickheads.
 Still, it remains absolutely true that schools are no more difficult to manage today than they were a century ago, but boy do we waste far more time and money administering them.
-We should be appalled with such waste but remember, it's good for the union parasites and other bottom-feeding underachievers that infest public schools.
+We should recoil at such waste but remember, it's good for the union parasites and other bottom-feeding underachievers that infest public schools.
 I mean, what would these people do?
-They'd immediately have to camp with the rest of the *useless unhoused.*[^7202x3]
+They'd immediately have to camp with the rest of the *useless unhoused.*[^7202x4]

 All the trivial demeaning pseudo-academic rot in public schools might have remained safely under the fat-ass-public's radar but pandemic Zoom